-DENVER – Richard Hennis, 41, of Colorado Springs was sentenced to serve 27 years in federal prison for the production and transportation of child pornography, according to the Colorado Springs Police Department.
+DENVER — A 41-year-old Colorado Springs man was sentenced to serve 27 years in federal prison for the production and transportation of child pornography, the Colorado Springs Police Department said Friday.

 Throughout the course of online chats that occurred between Hennis and Leonard spanning approximately one month, Leonard told Hennis that she had sexually abused an infant.

 Hennis encouraged Leonard to sexually abuse the infant again, to take pictures or video of the abuse, and to send them to him.

 Leonard did what Hennis had asked.
 Hennis then sent the sexual abuse images of the infant to another person he was communicating with online.